- Beauty Services

 You should receive written and/or verbal communication regarding the procedures the studio will take to ensure that you get what you paid for.
-If there are any aspects of the wedding that you think would effect the photography, ensure that you tell the studio prior to arranging details.
-If you wish to have pre-wedding photographs taken, you will need to advise your photographer at least three months prior.
+If there are any aspects of the wedding that you think would affect the photography, ensure that you tell the studio prior to arranging details.
+If you wish to have pre-wedding photographs taken, you will need to advise your photographer several months prior (depending on your photographer).
 The pre-wedding photographs are a fantastic idea, especially if you haven’t any photographs of yourselves and are a great way to start your album and have some lovely wall portraits.

 The studio should contact you prior to your wedding day to make a pre wedding appointment to discuss the fine details with you such as timing, locations and any special photographic styles or techniques you would like.
 When deciding on how long you will require your photographer on the day, remember, the longer the photographer stays, the more photographs are taken.
 If you want to save, then keeping the photographer up until the start of the reception is ample.